4onen/Elm-Auth/README.md

 password is **password**

 ## Lenses vs TEA
-Lenses (CoState CoMonads) are generally used to change or retrieve values tersely within large nested structures.
+Lenses (CoState CoMonads Coalgebras) are generally used to change or retrieve values tersely within large nested structures.
 In the case of Elm, these structures may be considered an anti pattern in that the elm runtime itself is almost a State Monad Transformer.